 The European Society of Cataract and Refractive Surgeons

-Mr El-Amir was born in Colorado and raised in London.
-He is a keen sportsman playing competitive non-league football with background experience from the Tottenham Academy and Senior Southern and Conference Football.
-He was the top goal scorer for his medical school winning the 'double' of the Hospitals cup and the University cup.Back to top
+I was born in Colorado and raised in London.
+I am a keen sportsman playing competitive non-league football with background experience from the Tottenham Academy and Senior Southern and Conference Football.
+I was the top goal scorer for my medical school winning the 'double' of the Hospitals cup and the University cup.Back to top

 |Private secretary||Julie Archer|